learn-swift/MIPivotPageController/README.md

 # MIPivotPageController
-MIPivotPageController allows switching viewcontroller with an horizontal swipe
+MIPivotPageController allows switching view controllers with an horizontal swipe

 # Setup
 - Copy the "MIPivotPageController" folder to your project.